rafaelflorespereira/copacabana-salon/README.md

 Layout of the copacabana salon admin page.
 Contents:

-1. User Admin.
-2. Products Admin.
-3. Calendar Admin.
-   TODOS:
-4. Create Mixin for parsing Date to hour minuts so it can be changed int the Calendar´s Menu.
-5. Data table for Users and Products
-6. Create Dummy Table for both
+1. Create for each Element in the Store.
+   Divide the VUEX store into 3 different ones.
+(Done)
+2. Create the full service afterwards.
+3. Add services to the calendar
+4. Create Client Registration
+-   With FB if possible.
+5. Implement Payment.
+6. Invoice por e-mail.

 this is made with Vue.